better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 and can be looked up by inspecting the output of `git branch -a`.
 Remotes returned by `git branch -a` match the remotes found in the "Manage remotes" modal.

+You can view all remotes of a project with the command:

+`git remote show`

+Or, list all branches of all remotes with the command:

 [br]: understanding-radicle/glossary.md/#branch